CivicTechTO/civictechto-slack-invite/readme.md

 ![](https://github.com/zeit/art/blob/e081cf46e6609b51ac485dcc337ac6644c0da5e7/slackin/repo-banner.png)

+### About this Fork

+The purpose of this fork is to add [documentation for how to deploy](#civictechto-deployment) CivicTechTO's instance of this app.

 ## Features

 - A landing page you can point users to fill in their emails and receive an invite (`https://slack.yourdomain.com`)